ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/how-to-use-intersect.python.markdown

 # Using Intersect

-To return only documents that match **all** provided sub-queries, use the `Intersect` extension which enables RavenDB to perform server-side intersection queries.
+To return only documents that match **all** provided sub-queries, use the `intersect` method which enables RavenDB to perform server-side intersection queries.

 ## Syntax